pytorch/glow/docs/Backends.md

     If the backend uses Glow low-level IR, it can call `generateAndOptimizeIR()` to generate an optimized `IRFunction`.

-- `virtual bool isOpSupported(Kinded::Kind opKind, ElemKind elementTy) const;`
+- `virtual bool isOpSupported(const NodeInfo &NI) const;`

-  - Returns whether the backend supports the given operation `opKind` with the given `ElemKind elementTy`.
+  - Returns whether the backend can execute a node with given NodeInfo `NI`, containing the node kind and input and output types.
 For example, a backend may not support a specific bit-width quantization kind (e.g. `Int16QTy`) at all, or may only support it for certain operations (e.g. `ConvolutionNodeKind`).
-Any `(opKind, elementTy)` pair passed in that returns true must be supported during `compile()`.
+Any `(opKind, inputTypes, outputTypes)` passed in that returns true must be supported by the backed during `compile()` and `execute()`.

 Additionally, there are virtual functions that backends can override: